Hybanos/TOP25-GEMM/README.md

+You can find the final pdf report at `report/report.pdf`

+---

+-- ORIGINAL README --

 # Lab 3: Exercise 2 - Matrix Product

 In this exercise, we will use Kokkos for representing matrices and for expressing shared-memory parallelism